davstr1/set2tracks/app/web/templates/markdown/privacy-policy.md

 Set2Tracks ("we", "our", "us") respects your privacy.
 This Privacy Policy explains how we collect, use, and protect your personal information when you use our services.

+Set2Tracks is a service provided by NexumSolis LLC.

 ### **Information We Collect**

 1. **Account Information**: When you sign up via email or Google authentication, we collect your email address.